Professional Degree courses in Dentistry, Education, Law, Medicine and Theology (MTS, MDiv)

 A first year course that is listed by a department offering a module as a requirement for admission to the module.
 For admission to an Honours Specialization module or Double Major modules in an Honours Bachelor degree, at least 3.0 courses will be considered principal courses.

-Explore foundational topics in astronomy, biology, chemistry, computer science, earth science, mathematics, and physics through an integrated questions-based approach.
+Explore foundational topics in astronomy, biology, chemistry, earth science, mathematics, and physics through an integrated questions-based approach.
 Small-group interactions and interdisciplinary laboratory experiments are designed to foster teamwork, interdisciplinary thinking, and the development problem-solving and critical-thinking skills.

 An exploration of socio-scientific issues facing humanity, including climate change, food availability, energy/water supply, and biodiversity loss.
 The interdisciplinary nature and interconnectivity of these issues will be discussed.
 Students will access the scientific literature and government reports, critically evaluate the data presented and use it to develop cogent arguments.